Unable to Embed Fonts in PDF Documents

 - If PostScript fonts are being used, refer to the PostScript FSType Error KB Article.

 - IDAutomation fonts dated July 2003, and later, have been created without symbol encoding and may solve these issues.
-Download the current version of the font by activating the Priority Support & Upgrade Subscription.
 Applications that have problems with symbol-encoded fonts usually involve embedding or generating documents and files, such as PDF document creation utilities.

 The following PDF creation utilities can be used with symbol-encoded fonts without any problems: